nestybox/sysbox/docs/user-guide/design.md

 ### Process Capabilities

+By default, Sysbox assigns process capabilities in the container as
+follows:

-Sysbox always enables all process capabilities for the system container's init process when owned by the root user.
+-   Enables all process capabilities for the system container's init process when owned by the root user.

-Sysbox always disables all process capabilities for the system container's init process when owned by a non-root user.
+-   Disables all process capabilities for the system container's init process when owned by a non-root user.

-See [here](security.md#process-capabilities) for more info.
+This mimics the way capabilities are assigned to processes on a physical host or VM.
+See the [security chapter](security.md#process-capabilities) for more on this.

+Note that starting with Sysbox v0.5.0, it's possible to modify this behavior to have Sysbox honor the capabilities passed to it by the higher level container manager via the OCI spec.
+See the [configuration chapter](configuration.md) for more on this.

 ### Procfs and Sysfs